-A downloadable tool for Windows and macOS
+A downloadable tool for Windows, macOS, and Linux

 Decker is a multimedia platform for creating and sharing interactive documents, with sound, images, hypertext, and scripted behavior.
 It draws strong influence from HyperCard, as well as more modern "no-code" or "low-code" creative tools like Twine and Bitsy.
 If Jupyter Notebooks are a digital lab notebook, think of Decker as a stack of sticky notes.

 You can try Decker in your browser right now!